 res contains the 1-norm of (the columns of) x.
 Scope: global Intent: out.
 Short as: a long precision real number.
-Specified as: a long precision real number.
+Specified as: a long precision real number. info Error code.

 $psb_norm2 - 2$ -Norm of Vector

 This function computes the 2-norm of a vector x.
 If x is a real vector it computes 2-norm as: